Home

 Seniors and Elders Help for Home Repairs

-All official programs on this page cane be used by seniors, even if they are not only seniors.
+All official programs on this page cane be used by seniors, even if they are not for seniors only since they’re also free grants for seniors home repairs programs.

-For programs for only seniors contact your local Agency on Aging.
+For seniors programs only: You can contact your local Agency on Aging.

 You can also call or contact the Senior Helpline here: 1-800-252-8966

-You can also find specific home modification programs for seniors here.
+You can also find specific programs for home modification for seniors.

 Illinois Rural residents (1 program)